klazapp/Unity-Logger/README.md

    - Unity will resolve and download the package.
    - Once the package is downloaded, it will be available in your project, and you can start using `LogMessage` in your scripts.

-To start using `LogMessage`, ensure that your project's scripting define symbols include `ENABLE_LOGS` if you want to enable logging.

 ## License
 This utility is released under the [MIT License](LICENSE).